dshanske/indieweb-post-kinds/README.md

 Version 0.01 - Registers a custom taxonomy, adds in code snippets to turn the post meta box from checkboxes to radio buttons, adds code to allow a custom permalink tag if needed.

-Roadmap - Refine display appearance.
-Add additional configuration options for customization.

 == Functions ==

-get_the_kinds($id) - Return the array of kinds for a given post.
-If $id is not specified, use current post.
+get_post_kind($id) - Return the kind for a given post.
+If $id is not specified, use current post. has_post_kind($kind, $post) - Returns true/false if kind is in post.

-get_the_kinds_list($before, $sep, $after, $id) - Returns a list of kinds for a given post with custom separators...

-the_kinds($before, $sep, $after) - Echos the output of get_the_kinds_list for the current post.

-has_kind($kind, $post) - Returns true/false if kind is in post.
 If post is empty, then use current post

-get_kind_class( $class, $classtype ) - Returns the CSS class to be applied based on a kind.
+get_kind_context_class( $class, $classtype ) - Returns the CSS class to be applied to the response/context if the kind is one for which there is context.
 Classtype defaults to u, other option is usually p.
 Sets the class to the kind slug and for specially specified slugs, sets appropriate mf2 classes as well. $class specifies any additional classes to be added.

-kind_class ($class) - echoes the output of get_kind_class

-get_kind_verbs () - Returns the verbs reflected by the different kinds.
-Unspecified classes default to Mentioned.

-kind_verbs - Echoes the output of get_kind_verbs